 Monopoly is not cross-platform.
 The Nintendo Switch version of the game is exclusive to the Switch, and so it would be impossible to play it against people playing Monopoly on different consoles such as the Xbox or PS4.

-How do you add friends on Monopoly Switch?
+How to add friends on Monopoly Switch

 This is one of the most confusing parts of playing Monopoly online on Nintendo Switch – how to play with friends.
 Firstly, you’ll need to be friends on the Switch outside of Monopoly.
 To do this, you’ll need to swap friend codes.